gorkemocmen/CS391/README.md

 STEPS:

-Using Sign Up, you have to register.
+Using Sign Up, you have to register.</br>
-After registration, click Sign In and enter your username and password.
+After registration, click Sign In and enter your username and password..</br>
-You have re-enter your username and password after sign in order to view courses.
+You have re-enter your username and password after sign in order to view courses..</br>
-To calculate your overall weighted grade or based on the mean, click on Calculate Your Grade on View Courses screen.
+To calculate your overall weighted grade or based on the mean, click on Calculate Your Grade on View Courses screen..</br>

 The project  needs some improvemens  in futures.